astorfi/sequence-to-sequence-from-scratch/README.rst

   2. Instead of using ready-to-use RNN objects which process mini-batches of data, we input the sequence word-by-word to help the readers having a better sense of what is happening behind the doors of seq-to-seq modeling scheme.

-3. For the evaluation, we simply generate the outputs of the system based on the built model to see if the model is good enouth!
+  3. For the evaluation, we simply generate the outputs of the system based on the built model to see if the model is good enough!

 For mini-batch optimization, we input batches of sequences.
 There is a very important note for the batch feeding.
 After